Personal Injury FAQ’S About Your Workers Compensation Case

 That depends on whether you “agree to settle”, “clinch” the settlement, or go to a hearing and receive an award.
 If you settle on a Clincher, you are forever barred from claiming for the same injury.
-Also you may not claim a worsening of condition within one year of the date after award, and your future medical case is terminated.
-On the other hand, if you sign an Agreement to Settle, or receive an “award”, you have a right for continued medical care as well as a right to claim a worsening of condition.
+Also, you may not claim a worsening of the condition within one year of the date after award, and your future medical case is terminated.
+On the other hand, if you sign an Agreement to Settle, or receive an “award”, you have a right to continued medical care as well as a right to claim a worsening of the condition.

 You may always apply for unemployment, and I encourage you to do so regardless of the circumstances of your termination.
 If you are unable to seek employment because you are injured, you will most likely be rejected for unemployment benefits.

 13. Who should I talk to about my case?